Latent Stratification for Incrementality Experiments: Abstract

 \section{Abstract}

-Advertising experiments often suffer from noisy responses making precise estimation of the average treatment effect (ATE) and evaluating ROI difficult.
-We develop a principal stratification model that improves the precision of the ATE by dividing the customers into three strata -- those who buy regardless of ad exposure, those who buy only if exposed to ads and those who do not buy regardless.
-The method decreases the variance of the ATE by separating out the typically large share of customers who never buy and therefore have individual treatment effects that are exactly zero.
-Applying the procedure to 5 catalog mailing experiments with sample sizes around 140,000 shows a reduction of 36-57\% in the variance of the estimate.
-When we include pre-randomization covariates that predict stratum membership, we find that estimates of customers' past response to similar advertising are a good predictor of stratum membership, even if such estimates are biased because past advertising was targeted.
-Customers who have not purchased recently are also more likely to be in the ``never purchase" stratum.
-We provide simple summary statistics that firms can compute from their own experiment data to determine if the procedure is expected to be beneficial before applying it.
+Incrementality experiments compare customers exposed to a marketing action designed to increase sales to those randomly assigned to a control group.
+These experiments suffer from noisy responses which make precise estimation of the average treatment effect (ATE) and marketing ROI difficult.
+We develop a model that improves the precision by estimating separate treatment effects for three latent strata defined by potential outcomes in the experiment -- customers who would buy regardless of ad exposure, those who would buy only if exposed to ads and those who would not buy regardless.
+The overall ATE is estimated by averaging the strata-level effects, and this produces a more precise estimator of the ATE over a wide range of conditions typical of marketing experiments.
+Analytical results and simulations show that the method decreases the sampling variance of the ATE most when (1) there are large differences in the treatment effect between latent strata and (2) the model used to estimate the strata-level effects is well-identified.
+Applying the procedure to 5 catalog experiments shows a reduction of 30-60\% in the variance of the overall ATE.
+This leads to a substantial decrease in decision errors when the estimator is used to determine whether ads should be continued or discontinued.